grgomrton/kalman-filter/README.md

 If it does not work, check out the _Installation_ section of the gtkmm documentation.

-In order to install Gtkmm-PLplot, follow the _Installation instructions_ section of it's documentation.
-It has packages for various linux distributions.
+Gtkmm-PLplot has packages for various linux distributions.